newpeople123/osgGISPlugins/Readme.md

 ## osgdb_gltf
 Supports exporting gltf/glb, but currently does not support reading.
 On the basis of osgEarth's gltf plugin, added texture compression and vertex compression functions, supporting webp and ktx2 format textures; Use Draco/Meshopt to compress vertices, normals, and texture coordinates; Simultaneously supports binding batchId to vertices.
 ## osgdb_b3dm
 Supports exporting b3dm, but currently does not support reading.
-The b3DM plugin has all the functions of the gltf plugin, and can also export attributes from UserData to b3DM.
+The b3DM plugin has all the functions of the gltf plugin, and can also export attributes from UserData to b3DM.Support textureAtlas.
 ## osgdb_webp
 Same as the webp plugin of osgEarth.
 ## osgdb_ktx